 In cycling, helmets and visors often obscure the eyes of the subject, so I use the same settings to first have a wide area and then lock onto their face.
 See this frame below from a continuous set I took for Bike Hugger.

-The mountain biker’s eyes are obscure from shadow off the helmet visor and googles, but the a7R III with the FE 24-70mm f/2.8 G Master locked onto his face, and I got the shot without using the joystick.
+The mountain biker’s eyes are obscure from shadow off the helmet visor and googles, but the with the locked onto his face, and I got the shot without using the joystick.